insert alt tag

 Terrain Follow is recommended when the elevation difference of the survey area is greater than 100 metres.

-In a Terrain Follow Mission, automatic Calibration Flight is not available, so it is necessary to perform manual calibration before and after the flight.
+In a Terrain Follow Mission, an automatic Calibration Flight is not available, so it is necessary to perform manual calibration before and after the flight.

 Linear Flight Mission